 filename, producing either an HTML, PDF, PNG, LaTeX, or RTF file.

-A table object that is created using the
+This is the gt table object that is commonly created through use of the

 The file name to create on disk.
 Ensure that an extension compatible with the output types is provided (